Valuable Old Stamps Price Guide: Country, Issue, Gum, Watermark and Condition

 The Mauritius 'Post Office' Issues (1847)

-A pair of these ultra-rare stamps (the 1d and 2d values) sold together for market-dependent values million.
+A pair of these ultra-rare stamps (the 1d and 2d values) sold together for a value that must be established from current, topic-matched sales million.
 Only 27 examples are known to exist.

 Great Britain’s Most Valuable Stamps